 Brown flooring is a classic that has been making a couple over the last couple of years.
 This flooring from Wayfair on the left, is a great example of the mid-brown flooring that is trending for this year.
 But the wide plank flooring makes it more distinctive than the older styled narrower planks.

 Dark floors were all the rage a couple of decades ago.
 It seemed liked every house you walked into had dark flooring.
-But as with any trend, they were taken over by the new kid on the block, gray floors.
-After many, many years of gray flooring dominating the floor color trends, its now taking a back seat as we are starting to see dark floors coming back in style.
-But dark floors may not be for everyone.
-Dark floors make a powerful statement but the downside to dark floors is that they require higher maintenance than other colours.
+Dark floors make a powerful statement but the downside to dark floors is that they require higher maintenance than other colors.
 They show the dirt more & your furry friends’ hair.
 Not great for selling your house.

 Red oak flooring is a timeless classic.
 They are still very popular in some parts of the country, but not so much in other parts.
 Red oak flooring suits a traditional styled home.